'Rust' director told authorities Alec Baldwin was practicing drawing his gun when weapon discharged - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Gregory Lemos, Mayumi Maruyama, Karen Smith and Lucy Kafanov contributed to this report.
+CNN’s Julia Jones, Gregory Lemos, Mayumi Maruyama, Karen Smith and Lucy Kafanov contributed to this report.

 Comments